cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 In this case, the position is specified as an offset against the position of a block labeled as `label`.

-All three ways of specifying block position can be seen in this example:
+All three ways of specifying a block position can be seen in this example:

 ```
 schematic